Dragonflies and Damselflies

 Northern Spreadwing, Swift Forktail and Tule Bluet.
 Damsels are much smaller overall.

 Wing structural differences are the most important features to separate the “damsels” from the “dragons”.
 Dragonfly fore- and hindwings are different shapes, with the hindwings having much wider bases than the forewings.
 Damselfly wings are the same shape, all four wings with narrow bases.
 Also, damselflies have “hinges” that allow them to fold their wings over the abdomen, dragonflies do not.
-“Spreadwing” damselflies are capable of folding their wings but prefer a partially open position at around 45o under most circumstances.
+“Spreadwing” damselflies are capable of folding their wings but prefer a partially open position at around 45 degrees under most circumstances.

 Note how most dragonfly eyes touch in the midline (i.e. Variable Darner), whereas damselfly eyes are positioned more laterally on the head (i.e. Western Forktail).